 General Health and Safety Protocols

 Yes.
-The protocol in Fall 2021 for visitors at sites, including family drop-off and pick-up and volunteers, will be same as the protocol before the pandemic.
-Everyone at a school site, including staff, students, and visitors will have to wear a mask when indoors.
+The protocol for visitors at sites, including family drop-off and pick-up and volunteers, will be the same as the protocol before the pandemic.
 Please note that volunteers should follow vaccination requirements.

-Can parents come to the school site at anytime?
+Can family members come to the school site at any time?

-Yes, per current public health guidance, family and community members may come onto school campus following the Student and Family Handbook guidelines for visiting a school as long as they follow masking and check-in protocols.
+Yes, family and community members may come onto school campuses following the Student and Family Handbook guidelines for visiting a school.

 What are some of the health and safety protocols in place for before and afterschool care providers?